Originally posted: 11/18/20

 Why Am I Writing This?

-I have had enough communication with current students – 18, 19, and 20 year olds – who are genuinely confused about what's happening at their Christian university.
+I have had enough communication with students – 18, 19, and 20 year olds – who are genuinely confused about what's happening at their Christian university.
 Some are experiencing depression and being emotionally damaged by the white-shaming they feel like they are experiencing.
 I feel compelled to speak up and be a voice for those who are afraid to speak up for themselves.
 These kids are literally scared of being labeled a “racist.”

 I have been a public advocate for better, more productive discussions about racial unity.
 I want to have sophisticated, nuanced and respectful dialogue about these matters.
 I think racism is real.
-I think there is value in a biblically based approach to diversity and inclusion.
+I think there is value in a biblically based approach to diversity.
 I also think the framework of Critical Race Theory is grounded in key assumptions that depart from Scripture.

 I have no interest in leading a witch hunt to “out” every Christian faculty person who has CRT sympathies.
 But, I do think there needs to be more transparency from university administrators about the ideological assumptions behind their course content, chapel speakers, and hiring practices.
 And white-shaming will not lead to racial unity.
 This is not the way!